vsgitdev/Tax_Filling_Assistant/README.md

-2nd method : (Updated method to address GitHub violations) To address GitHub violations due to the presence of sensitive information (OpenAI API key) in the code, the following steps were taken:
+2nd method : (Updated method to address GitHub violations and enhance security of the sensitive Apikey) To address GitHub violations due to the presence of sensitive information (OpenAI API key) in the code, the following steps were taken:

 1. Create an .env in the root directory of my project and add the provided OpenAI API key: